The Benefits of Sole Water

 • Leave on the counter overnight to let the salt dissolve.

 • If all of the salt is absorbed, add more salt and continue doing so each day until some remains on the bottom.
-This means that the water is fully saturated with salt.
+This means the water is fully saturated with salt.

 Notes